helix-foundation/currency/contracts/governance/community/README.md

   - `_voteYes` (uint256) - the amount of the users voting power to submit as a yes vote
   - `_voteNo` (uint256) - the amount of the users voting power to submit as a no vote

 This function allows an aggregator contract to correctly display a split of its users' voting decisions.
 Raw yes and no votes much be recorded so as to correctly capture the progress toward the 50% threshold for early enaction.
 Records the sum of the two inputs in `totalStake` and `voteYes` in `yesStake`.
-Emits a `PolicySplitVoteCast` event.
+Emits a `PolicyVote` event.

 ##### Security Notes
   - Cannot be called if the voting period is over